Frequently Asked Questions

 Military honor cords may be obtained by service members who show proof of service

-.
+at the WVU Veterans Office.
 Graduating military personnel who choose to wear full military dress to their

 Commencement ceremony may obtain these cords as a keepsake from WVU in